 How is the cloud changing and shaping provider offerings?

 In recent years, there has certainly been a shift to a monthly, or ‘per resource, per hour’ pricing structure across the industry.
-This is partly due to the rise of cloud, but has also been fuelled by the current downturn, since the coffers are empty in many businesses and they can only afford to refresh/build with finance agreements in place, or with monthly recurring pricing models.
+This is partly due to the rise of cloud but has also been fuelled by the current downturn.
+The coffers are empty in many businesses and they can only afford to refresh/build with finance agreements in place, or with monthly recurring pricing models.

 There have also been some significant pricing wars going on across the industry.
-By its very nature, ‘the cloud’ allows suppliers to operate on a worldwide basis, and customers are now more willing to engage with overseas providers than they were in the past, largely due to the rise of the internet, globalisation, online commerce and other factors.
+By its very nature, ‘the cloud’ allows suppliers to operate on a worldwide basis, and customers are now more willing to engage with overseas providers than they were in the past.
+This is largely due to the rise of the internet, globalisation, online commerce and other factors.